NEU-SNS/intl-iot/destination/README.md

 `-l IPLOCS` - A comma-delimited list of methods to map an IP address to a host or country.
 Choose from `Country`, `Host`, `IP`, `RipeCountry`, or `TSharkHost`. `RipeCountry` currently does not function properly. **This option affects only pie plots and horizontal bar plots.**

-`-r IPATTS` - A comma-delimtied list of IP packet attributes to display.
-Choose from either `addrPacketSize` or `addrPacketNum`. **This option affects only pie plots and horizontal barplots.**
+`-r IPATTS` - A comma-delimited list of IP packet attributes to display.
+Choose from either `addrPacketSize` or `addrPacketNum`. **This option affects only pie plots and horizontal bar plots.**

 #### Notes

 Required options:
 - The `-i` option is required.
-This is the path to a directory containing input pcap file to be processed.
+This is the path to a directory containing input pcap files to be processed.
 - The MAC address of the device whose traffic is recorded in the pcap files is also needed.
 Inputting the MAC address can be done in two ways:
-  - Input the MAC address using the `-m` option.
+  - Input the MAC address directly using the `-m` option.
   - Input the device name in the `-d` option, and input the file name to a list of devices using the `-c` option.
 The list of devices is a text file with a different device on a new line.
-Each line follows the format: `[MAC address] [Device name]` Ex. `90:71:92:8a:f5:e4 appletv`
+Each line follows the format: `[MAC address] [Device name]` Ex. `90:71:92:8a:f5:e4 appletv`.
+An example file is `aux/devices_uk.txt`.

 All other options are optional.

 More information about the graph options:

 An argument for the `-g` option can be one of the following:

 - `StackPlot` - Stack Plot